They say…

 While the rest of the world did a good job of producing ever more degraded imitations, Pilsner Urquell long remained a beacon of excellence, but has faced accusations of loss of character since current owner took over and streamlined the process.
 Personally, while I’ve recognised its principal product as a superior example of a dry golden lager at a relatively low strength for the style of 4.4% ABV, the regularly available filtered and pasteurised version impresses me less than a number of other mainstream golden Czech lagers.

-The brewery’s own head brewer Václav Berka treated delegates to this delight at the in in May 2011, with supplies that were only a few old.
+The brewery’s own head brewer Václav Berka treated delegates to this delight at the in London in May 2011, with supplies that were only a few days old.
 Some of it was from aluminium but some came from one of the brewery’s own wooden barrels, tapped with due theatricality and a certain amount of splashing by Václav himself.

 This lively and very hazy blond beer had a very fine and generous foamy white head.
 Hops, from Žatec of course, were obvious on a rich and fecund aroma with a farmyard note.
 The palate was crisp and immediately hoppy and bitter, quite steely at first and tingling on the tongue over a notably firm and very lightly and delicately honeyed malt.
 A burry bitterish finish lingered with firmly resinous lettuce and pepper, moreishly balanced by the fine malt beneath.